CV and CAREER. 2020

 Merran Esson is an Australian artist who has been making works of art using clay for over 40 years.
 Her artworks express the contrast between the extremes of country and city.
-Influences from her rural childhood combine with the urban confines of city life to produce large containers connecting in ways that explore mutual survival.
-Objects in outdoor spaces have for many years interested Esson, sitting as reminders of water tanks and silos in the Australian rural landscape.
-Working with clay as a material that can mimic a metal surface, in particular corrugated iron as used in Australian bush architecture, Merran Esson investigates a range of cultural influences, reminding us of the influence of history and place.
+Influences from her rural childhood combine with the urban confines of city life to produce large objects connecting in ways that explore mutual survival.
+Objects in outdoor spaces have for many years interested Esson, sitting as reminders of water tanks, silos and trees in the Australian rural landscape.
+Merran Esson investigates a range of cultural influences, reminding us of the influence of history and place.

 Merran has exhibited in The Victoria and Albert Museum London, Galerie Rosenhauer in Germany, Gaffer Gallery in Hong Kong, also in Korea, Taiwan, Sweden, Pakistan, Spain, Japan and numerous galleries in Australia.
 She has been a visiting artist in China, Korea, Scotland, Sweden, Taiwan, Japan, Spain and Pakistan.

-Merran has extensive teaching experience, including Kambala Girls School (1978-81), Ravenswood (1995), various TAFE colleges, College of Fine Art UNSW, National Art School, Sydney, Glasgow School of Art, Duncan of Jorganstone College of Art, Dundee and Edinburgh College of Art (1993-94); She has recently retired as the Head of Ceramics at The National Art School in Sydney, and is currently Lecturer-in-Charge of ceramics at the Australian Catholic University (2019).
+Merran has extensive teaching experience, including Kambala Girls School (1978-81), various TAFE colleges, University of NSW Art and Design, National Art School Sydney, Glasgow School of Art, Duncan of Jorganstone College of Art Dundee and Edinburgh College of Art (1993-94); She has recently retired as the Head of Ceramics at The National Art School in Sydney, and was Lecturer in Ceramics at the Australian Catholic University (2019).

-She is a member of the International Academy of Ceramics, Switzerland.
+She is a member of the International Academy of Ceramics, Geneva.

 Merran is represented by Stella Downer Fine Art in Sydney,